altruios/namshubettulpa/public/namshubettuple/the-plan.md

 {
 ~She repeated the words and Felix's ability to make memories was restored~ "F::You all moved."
-"O::Come on, We are doing some recon."
+"O__U::Come on, We are doing some recon."
 "F::Recon, what's going on?"
-"O::Walk and talk: time to go."
+"O__U::Walk and talk: time to go."
 "M::Where do I go?"
 "FL::Downward, into the library"
 *Flanagan pointed with the cane we was leaning on*